a-tbd/itp-workshop/README.md

 this url will begin the download: http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat

 5. Upload the model to Spell
-This isn't strictly necessary, but for some reason the code won't run for me unless I upload it.
+Large files like this (>1GB) must be uploaded to Spell to be used in a run.
 This model is also used by other repos so it's handy to have it available online anyway.

 The below code will put your file into a directory named vgg.